MontiCore/monticore/README.md

     }

-MontiCore provides versions of expressions that use SI units like `14.2 m/s^2`, but also Java expressions like `2_000_000` and other variants.
+MontiCore provides versions of expressions that use SI units like `14.2 m/s^2`, but also Java expressions like `2_000_000` and other variants including appropriate type checks.
+We include these forms of expressions by importing their grammars.

-* Please note that in both cases (extension and overwriting) existing nonterminals, we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
+Please note that in both cases (extension and overwriting) existing nonterminals, we do not touch nor copy/paste the predefined grammars, but achieve a out-of-the-box reuse.
-* Out-of-the-box reuse also includes reuse of predefined typechecks, code generation, etc.
+Out-of-the-box reuse also includes reuse of predefined typechecks, code generation, etc.
 They only need to be extended to the added variants.
-* Please also note that `PlusExpr` is mutually left-recursive (Yes, that works in MontiCore 6).
+Please also note that `PlusExpr` is mutually left-recursive (Yes, that works in MontiCore 6).

 ## More Information about MontiCore